Jayman2000/type-that-tune/Updating Dependencies.md

     templates that the `ttt-build-tool` downloads by following this
     proceedure:

-        1. If you don’t still have it open, open `python_distribution_packages/ttt-build-tool/ttt_build_tool/common.py` in a text editor.
+        1. If you don’t still have it open, open <!-- editorconfig-checker-disable -->
+        `python_distribution_packages/ttt-build-tool/ttt_build_tool/common.py`
+        in a text editor. <!-- editorconfig-checker-enable -->

         1. Find the `GodotExportTemplatesSearchTuple` class definition.